moises-ai/backend-dev-position/README.md

 * Integrate your schema, resolvers, and authentication middleware with Apollo Server
 * Implement caching mechanisms to enhance performance.
 Cache user data upon queries and ensure the cache is invalidated when user updates occur.
 * Implement cache middleware in your resolvers to handle caching and cache invalidation.
 * Document your work in detail within the README.md file.
 Explain the setup process for launching your GraphQL API.
-Provide illustrative examples of sample queries and mutations involving users, goals, instruments, and social profiles.
+Provide illustrative examples of sample queries and mutations involving users
 * Elaborate on your caching strategy and how it improves query performance.

 ### How to Share Your Work